Mala Lahinja

 Mala Lahinja ([ˈmaːla ˈlaːxinja]; Lachina) is a settlement at the source of the Lahinja River south of Dragatuš in the Municipality of Črnomelj in the White Carniola area of southeastern Slovenia.
 The area is part of the traditional region of Lower Carniola and is now included in the Southeast Slovenia Statistical Region.

+Name

+The name Mala Lahinja literally means 'little Lahinja', contrasting with that of the nearby village of Velika Lahinja (literally, 'big Lahinja').

 Geography

 The Zjot Karst Field lies south of Mala Lahinja, near the source of the Lahinja River.